 App Store Custom Product Pages: The 2026 CPP Playbook

 Apple doubled the Custom Product Page limit to 70 in October 2025 and opened CPPs to organic search results in July 2025.
-This playbook covers how to structure all 70 pages, assign keywords without cannibalisation, and connect them to Apple Search Ads for the conversion lifts our portfolio consistently achieves.
+This playbook covers how to structure all 70 pages, assign keywords without cannibalisation, connect them to Apple Search Ads, and measure results with SKAN 4 — the same system our portfolio uses to achieve Apple's published 156% CVR uplift benchmark.

 What Are App Store Custom Product Pages and Why Did Apple Double the Limit to 70?